I have been cooking for years and hosted a cooking podcast called "Kinds of Cooking." I love baking bread and cooking just about anything.

 - Add all other ingredients and bring to a rolling boil.

 - Reduce heat so the broth is just above a simmer.
 You can serve now if you want.
 If you chose to simmer for longer periods, taste frequently and add water when needed to maintain a good balance of flavor.

 - Once ready, serve over your cooked noodles and fixings!

-If you like this recipe know that this is still basic.
+If you like this recipe, know that this is still basic.
 I personally like adding all sorts of things to my ramen.
-Red pepper flakes, red chili bean paste, sometimes sesame oil, sometimes teriyaki sauce, and don't tell anyone this, but almost always Worcestershire sauce (I didn't have any this time around so I left it out).
-Find out what flavors your enjoy and make it your own.
+Red pepper flakes, red chili bean paste, sometimes sesame oil, sometimes teriyaki sauce, and don't tell anyone this, but almost always Worcestershire sauce (I didn't have any this time around, so I left it out).
+Find out what flavors you enjoy and make it your own.

 Do you make ramen broth a different way?
 Do you prefer something more traditional or more extreme?
 Tell me about it in the comments.
-I love to try new things and would love to hear from everyone what they enjoy!
-To me ramen is like pizza, you can put just about anything in it and it will turn out good, as long as you are starting with a good base!
+I love to try new things and would love to hear from everyone about what they enjoy!
+To me, ramen is like pizza, you can put just about anything in it, and it will turn out good as long as you are starting with a good base!

 © 2018 Justin Richards